skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 * The columns of A span $R^n$
 * T(x) is $T: R^n \to R^n$
 * The transpose of A is also invertible

+This all true or all false apply only to square matrices.

+* For a n x n matrix biger than 2 x 2, the easiest way to check if it's invertible is to solve for A**x** = **0** and check if there's only the trivial solution (if there are infinite solutions then it is not invertible).